You can make a real difference to your local community by Joining the Conversation in South Oxfordshire and the Vale of White Horse.

 Compliments and Comments Feedback Form

-We always aim to provide a high standard of service, but try as we might, we may not always get it right first time.
+We always aim to provide a high standard of service, but we may not always get it right first time.
 We value feedback about our services and welcome any comments which can help us to continue to improve the service we provide at the district council.
-Equally, we would...
+Equally, we would love to hear any compliments about our service, whether that is providing praise to a particular member of staff or service team.
+Or letting us know when we have provided an exceedingly high standard of service. ...

 Cornerstone in Didcot: your feedback